Copyrighted/TIL/README.md

 PyCharm has it's own console.
 So if you're using functions like getpass() you probably wont be prompted for input in the console.
 To fix this, do the following: edit configurations->emulate terminal ouput in console

-### Flask CSRF

-If you're using HTTP in a flask development environment, set SESSION_COOKIE_SECURE=False or else you'll get CSRF token missing.. a lot..